 - One study looked at the thin and obese female who were given a diet that contained capsaicin, and they found that capsaicin increased the thermogenesis of both obese and lean women more than the control group.
 The study looked at capsaicin consumption and fat accumulation over eight days and found that fat deposits decreased by 62% over that period.
 The effect was modest but significant, and even though it would take a larger effect to cause dramatic effect, over a lifetime, the impact could be considerable.

 - Other studies looked at men given 6-10 grams of red pepper in their meals.
-The first study looked at carbohydrate oxidation (burning) after the meals containing 10 grams of red pepper.
-They found that the group that ate the red pepper had a high oxidation of carbohydrates for 150 minutes after the meal was consumed.
-It was postulated that this is due to beta-adrenergic stimulation which is yet another mechanism that might increase energy burned after eating capsaicin.
+The first study looked at carbohydrate oxidation (burning) after meals containing 10 grams of red pepper.
+They found that the group that ate the red pepper had high oxidation of carbohydrates for 150 minutes after the meal was consumed.
+It was postulated that this is due to beta-adrenergic stimulation, yet another mechanism that might increase energy burned after eating capsaicin.
 An additional study of red pepper looked at red pepper and appetite and found that men who ate the red pepper at the maximum tolerable dose of 6-10 grams also reduced their total food calorie intake.
 Last, they found that red pepper diets also reduced total fat intake.

 - A study looked at thermogenesis and beta-adrenergic receptors.
 The study found that adrenergic action of capsaicin resulted in a decrease in the adipose (fat) tissue weight and serum triglyceride concentration in rats fed a high-fat diet supplemented with capsaicin.
-This effect should translate to weight loss or at least maintenance in humans also since our fat cells, and adrenergic receptors are similar.
+This effect should translate to weight loss or at least maintenance in humans since our fat cells and adrenergic receptors are similar.
 This thermogenic effect was confirmed by another study.

 - Lastly, one study looked at blood glucose and insulin production after ingestion of 5 grams of capsaicin and found that capsaicin appears to increase blood insulin and reduce blood glucose.